 Should I travel in China during the Mid-Autumn Festival?

 Like all holiday periods in China, the Mid-Autumn Festival is a popular time for people to travel.

 It’s advisable to hold off on any non-essential travel unless you’re willing to put up with long queues and busy train stations.

 Queues can be long in China, especially during holiday periods.

-If you’re working as a teacher in the public sector in China, you only get one day off so it doesn’t leave a lot of travel time anyway.
+If you’re working as a public school teacher in China, you only get one day off so it doesn’t leave a lot of travel time anyway.

 How will you be celebrating the Mid-Autumn Festival this year?
 Please comment below.